juju/docs/src/en/charms-bundles.md

 machine specification out of your bundle tells Juju to place units on new machines if no placement directives are given.

-## Sharing your Bundle with the Community
+## Sharing your bundle with the community

 Bundles are shared by putting a branch onto Launchpad with specific naming which will then be pulled into the Charm Store.
 The branch must be constructed